jerryhoio/digitalocean/README.md

     https://github.com/golang-standards/project-layout/ has no `proto` directory.
     I assume we could copy Helm's layout which uses `_proto` for `*.proto` files and `pkg/proto` for compiled client code.
     I'm open for discussion.
 For now, leaving `proto` and `pkg/proto` as it's easier to script it this way.

+2. Decide if we should rename `proto` and `service` packages to be under the same main `package`

+    Currently we have:

+        ```
+        proto "github.com/jerryhoio/digitalocean/pkg/proto/greeter"
+      	svc "github.com/jerryhoio/digitalocean/pkg/service/greeter"
+        ```

+    Maybe a better structure would be:

+        ```
+        proto "github.com/jerryhoio/digitalocean/pkg/greeter/proto"
+      	svc "github.com/jerryhoio/digitalocean/pkg/greeter/service"
+        ```